East Richmond railway station, Melbourne

-East Richmond railway station is a commuter railway station on the Alamein, Belgrave, Glen Waverley and Lilydale lines, part of the Melbourne railway network.
+East Richmond station is a railway station operated by Metro Trains Melbourne on the Alamein, Belgrave, Glen Waverley and Lilydale lines, part of the Melbourne rail network.
 It serves the inner eastern Melbourne suburbs of Richmond and Cremorne.
 The station was opened on 24 September 1860, and the current station layout dates from 1967.

 Opened as Church Street, the station was given its current name on 1 January 1867.

 History

 East Richmond station was opened by the Melbourne & Suburban Railway Company, when its service to Hawthorn began.
 A level crossing was formerly located at Green Street, near the up end of the station, which was removed on 12 March 1965, along with the associated signal box, and replaced with a pedestrian subway.

 In the 1960s, the line through the station was quadrupled, the track was lowered by 1.2 metres, and a new Platform 1 was built.
 The first of the two new tracks was commissioned on 1 August 1966, and the second on 9 January 1967, along with the new platform.
 In 1980, crossovers were provided at the up end of the station.

 The 2010/2011 state budget allocated $83.7 million to upgrade East Richmond to a premium station, along with nineteen others.
 However, the incoming Baillieu government cancelled those plans in 2011.